 Please see the recipe card at the bottom of this post for the complete ingredients, measurements, and instructions.

-- Saute the onion in olive oil until soft and slightly translucent.
+- Saute chopped onion in a little olive oil until it's soft and slightly translucent.

-- Add the garlic and saute about 30 more seconds.
+- Add minced garlic and saute about 30 more seconds.

 - Add the zucchini and saute until tender and lightly browned.

-- Then stir in the tomatoes with their juices, chickpeas, and smoked paprika and simmer until heated through.
+- Stir in canned tomatoes with their juices, drained chickpeas, and smoked paprika and simmer until heated through.

 Serving suggestions